CoatiSoftware/Sourcetrail/ide_plugins/atom/README.md

-#atom-coati
+#atom-sourcetrail

 The Atom plugin is hosted at Github.

-Link to the repository: [atom-coati](https://github.com/CoatiSoftware/atom-coati).
+Link to the repository: [atom-sourcetrail](https://github.com/CoatiSoftware/atom-sourcetrail).